m-mdy-m/VfyJS/doc/DataValidation.doc.md

 Specifies the maximum length requirements for the username.

-### `uppercase`
+### `alphanumeric`

-Defines whether uppercase letters are required in the username.
+Defines whether the username must consist of alphanumeric characters.

-### `number`

-Specifies whether numeric digits are required in the username.

-### `trim`
+### `whitespace`

-Specifies whether leading or trailing whitespaces are disallowed in the username.
+Specifies whether whitespace characters are disallowed in the username.

-### `repeat`

-Defines whether consecutive character sequences are disallowed in the username.

-Each option includes a `required` property to specify whether the corresponding criteria are mandatory, along with an `errorMessage` property to define the error message for validation failures.
+Each option includes a `required` property to specify whether the corresponding criteria are mandatory, along with a `message` property to define the error message for validation failures.

 ## Example Usage

-Let's explore some examples to demonstrate how to use the `isUsername` function with different configurations.

-### Example 1: Basic Username Validation

 ```javascript
 const { isUsername } = require("vfyjs");